nephio-project/docs/content/en/docs/guides/user-guides/helm/helm-to-operator-codegen-sdk-user-guide.md

     go mod tidy
     ```

-### Step 1: Convert the helm-chart to Go-Code using Helm-to-operator-codegen-sdk
+### Step 1: Convert the helm-chart to Go-Code using Helm-to-operator-Codegen-SDK

 Currently, only Local-Helm charts are supported by SDK, Therefore, the first step would be to download the
 free5gc-Helm-Chart.
 (Refer [here](https://github.com/Orange-OpenSource/towards5gs-helm/tree/main))